Optimization with Constraint Learning: A Framework and Survey: Introduction

 This paper is therefore intended to provide both a survey of literature on constraint learning for optimization, as well as offer a framework for effectively facilitating Optimization with Constraint Learning (OCL).
 The five steps of the proposed framework are: (i) setup of the conceptual optimization model, (ii) data gathering and processing, (iii) selection and training of the predictive model(s), (iv) resolution of the optimization model, and (v) validation/improvement of the optimization model.
 These steps will be discussed in more detail throughout this paper.
 We use the term ``Constraint Learning" to make clear that we are interested in cases in which most of the optimization model is known, but some of the constraints are difficult to model explicitly.
 This is to differentiate from other terms such as ``model learning" \citep{donti2017task} and ``model seeking" \citep{beldiceanu2016modelseeker} seen in the literature.
-We should also note that there are several approaches in the literature which are similar to \textit{constraint learning} but do not fit in this survey for several reasons.
-In Constraint Programming (CP) for example, the process of learning CP models from data (positive and/or negative examples) has been widely studied in papers such as \citep{bessiere2004leveraging,o2010automated,beldiceanu2016modelseeker,kolb2016learning,galassi2018model}.
+We should also note that there are several approaches in the literature that are similar to \textit{Constraint Learning} but do not fit in this survey for several reasons.
+In Constraint Programming (CP) for example, the process of learning CP models from data (positive and/or negative examples) has been widely studied \citep{bessiere2004leveraging,o2010automated,beldiceanu2016modelseeker,kolb2016learning,galassi2018model}.
 These are not included as we are interested in cases where predictive models are embedded as constraints in mathematical optimization.
-Additionally, papers such as \citep{bertsimas2020predictive,elmachtoub2021smart,demirovic2019predict+} which focus on predicting problem \textit{parameters}, or use predictive models to approximate \textit{known} objective functions and constraints (such as \citep{villarrubia2018artificial}) are excluded.
-We also exclude papers such as \citep{nascimento2000neural,nagata2003optimization,venzke2020learning,venzke2020verification} where the structure of the problem is known, but predictive models are used to replace the problem in order to speed up computation.
-Similarly, papers like \cite{shang2017data,han2020multiple} which use predictive models to learn the uncertainty set for robust optimization problems are not considered.
-In \cite{gilan2015sustainable,bagloee2018hybrid,say2018planning,say2020theoretical}, although there is an interplay between ML and optimization in some way, these papers are out of the scope of this survey as they do not focus on constraint learning.